Hair Transplant: the Best Surgical Way to Replace Hair Loss

 Nonetheless, there are many considerations that have to be met before a patient is eligible for this procedure.
 Apart from a sound medical history, it is important for areas of the scalp like the sides and the lower crown to be stable i.e. have enough hair that they can be transplanted to areas that have lost a huge chunk of hair population.

 All the above conditions described in male and female hair loss are important determinants that govern a surgeon’s decision for going ahead with a transplant surgery.
-Therefore, make sure you attend the consultation sessions with the surgeons and openly discuss any reservations and concerns you may have.
+Therefore, make sure you attend the consultation sessions with the surgeon and openly discuss any reservations and concerns you may have.

 Types of Hair Transplant Procedures